matt-harvey/king_albert_rs/README.md

 You've won when the only cards you can see are kings.

 Note King Albert is often not winnable.
-Just CTRL-C to given up and try again :)
+Just CTRL-C to give up and try again :)

 ## License